MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ---
 # Client request properties

 In Kusto Data, the `ClientRequestProperties` is used to manage client-service interactions.
 The class holds a mapping of query parameters and client request property options.
 Query parameters allow client applications to parameterize queries based on user input, and client request property options customize the behavior of a request.
-In addition, the class holds specific named properties for debugging and tracing, like the client request ID, application ID, and user ID.
+In addition, the class holds specific named properties for debugging and tracing, like the client request ID, application, and user.

 ## Client request ID

-`ClientRequestId` transl is a named property used to identify client requests, and it translates into the HTTP header `x-ms-client-request-id`.
-This property is helpful for debugging and may be required for specific scenarios like query cancellation.
+The `ClientRequestId` property is used to identify the request.
+The property translates into the HTTP header `x-ms-client-request-id`.

+Clients should specify a unique value for this property with each request they send.
+This specification is helpful for debugging and may be required for specific scenarios like query cancellation.
+We recommend using the format *ClientApplicationName*`.`*ActivityType*`;`*UniqueId*.

 If the client doesn't specify a value for this property, a random value is assigned.

-We recommend using the format *ApplicationName*`.`*ActivityName*`;`*UniqueId*:

-* *ApplicationName*: Identifies the client application.
-* *ActivityName*: Specifies the activity type for the request.
-* *UniqueId*: Provides a specific request identifier.

 > [!NOTE]
-> This property is recorded on the service side for diagnostics.
+> This property is recorded for diagnostics.
 Avoid sending sensitive data like personally identifiable or confidential information.

-### Application (x-ms-app)
+### Application

-The Application (x-ms-app) named property has the name of the client application that makes the request, and is used for tracing.

-The programmatic name of this property is `Application`, and it translates into the HTTP header `x-ms-app`.
-It can be specified in the Kusto connection string as `Application Name for Tracing`.
+The `Application` property has the name of the client application that makes the request and is used for tracing.
+The property translates into the HTTP header `x-ms-app`.
+To specify the property in a [Kusto connection string](../connection-strings/kusto.md), use the `Application Name for Tracing` property.

-This property will be set to the name of the process hosting the SDK if the client doesn't specify its own value.
+If the client doesn't specify a value for this property, the property is automatically set to the name of the process hosting the Kusto Data library.

-### User (x-ms-user)
+### User

-The User (x-ms-user) named property has the identity of the user that makes the request, and is used for tracing.

-The programmatic name of this property is `User`, and it translates into the HTTP header `x-ms-user`.
-It can be specified in the Kusto connection string as `User Name for Tracing`.
+The `User` property has the identity of the user that makes the request and is used for tracing.
+The property translates into the HTTP header `x-ms-user`.
+To specify the property in a [Kusto connection string](../connection-strings/kusto.md), use the `User Name for Tracing` property.

 ## Use request properties